Frankly My Dear

 ★★★★☆

 I absolutely loved WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about programming, but by chapter 3 I was completely hooked.
+At first I wasn't sure about Programming, but by chapter 3 I was completely hooked.
 The way the author explains Web Development & Design is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in shader.
+I've already recommended this to all my friends who are interested in Books.
 What I appreciated most was how the book made JavaScript feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★